python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GNU_Radio_FM_Receiver.md

 ## Discussion

+- Notice when you use the IF Gain slider the intensity changes...
+(In the frequency sink this is seen as a Y-axis increase, in the waterfall sink this is seen as a color change)

 - If you have any errors, remember to look at the list of Common GNU Radio Error messages in the `resources` folder.

 - You'll notice that sometimes you need to move the antenna to ensure good reception.
 Watching the Waterfall can help with seeing how good your reception is.

 - In our experience, the osmocom Source's Bandwidth parameter only works if you set it during runtime.
 Ask if you'd like to know details.

+## Footnotes
-## `hackrf=0` explanation
+1. `hackrf=0` explanation
-1. Normally index zero is assigned to the first hackrf plugged in.
+    - Normally index zero is assigned to the first hackrf plugged in.
 If you have multiple hackrfs, they will be 1..2..3...etc.

 ## Questions

 - Why did we pick the given `Start` and `Stop` for the `center_freq_slider`?
-Does this range include all Commercial FM stations in the United States?
-If not, how should you adjust it to include any missing frequencies?
+- Does this range include all Commercial FM stations in the United States?
+- If not, how should you adjust it to include any missing frequencies?